R&D tax relief & Incentives

 SMEs from all sectors may make claims for R&D tax relief so long as they have undertaken projects in a field of science or technology and meet the qualifying criteria.
 The SME regime is generous and can result in material benefits as tax savings or credits.

-Loss making SMEs may obtain a payable credit up to 33.35% of the qualifying expenditure
+Loss making SMEs may claim a payable credit up to 33.35% of qualifying expenditure (from 1 April 2015) and a payable credit up to 18.6% of qualifying expenditure (from 1 April 2023).

-Profit making SMEs may receive a tax saving of up to 24.7% of qualifying expenditure
+Profit making SMEs may claim a tax saving up to 24.7% of qualifying expenditure (from 1 April 2015) and a tax saving up to 21.5% of qualifying expenditure (from 1 April 2023).

 R&D Expenditure Credit (RDEC) for large companies